SovereignCloudStack/standards/Standards/scs-0005-v2-project-governance.md

 If an existing board member changes their organizational affiliation during their term, resulting in multiple board members from the same organization, one of the affected members must resign their seat.
 The affected members may mutually agree on who will resign.
-If no agreement can be reached within 30 days of the affiliation change, the SCS Project Board will decide by majority vote which member shall retain their seat.
+If no agreement can be reached within 30 days of the affiliation change, the member who received fewer votes in the most recent election will be required to resign.
 A replacement will be determined according to the most recent election results, selecting the next eligible candidate from a different organization.

 #### Resignation